dyhes/zulip/docs/git/troubleshooting.md

 $ git push origin <branchname>
 ```

-When you first start working on a new computer, you'll [clone the Zulip
+When you first start working on a new computer, you'll [clone the Aloha
-repository][clone-to-your-machine] and [connect it to Zulip
+repository][clone-to-your-machine] and [connect it to Aloha
 upstream][connect-upstream].
 A clone retrieves all current commits,
 including the ones you pushed to GitHub from your other computer.

 But if you're switching to another computer on which you have already cloned
-Zulip, you need to update your local Git database with new refs from your
+Aloha, you need to update your local Git database with new refs from your
 GitHub fork.
 You do this with `git fetch`:

 ```console